OGHP/chocolate-pizza/README.md

-# chocolate-pizza
+# Chocolate Pizza
-Recreated "Chocolate Pizza" blog post on a website from an image
+Recreated "Chocolate Pizza" blog post on a website from an image using HTML and CSS

+### Author: Heather Palmer